 Investment in LAIF: The District is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California.
 The District reports its investment in LAIF at the fair value amount provided by LAIF.
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
 Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, loans to certain state funds, and floating rate securities issued by federal agencies, government-sponsored enterprises, and corporations.
-At December 31, 2019 and 2018, respectively, these investments matured in an average of 226 and 192 days.
+At December 31, 2020 and 2019, these investments matured in an average of 165 and 226 days, respectively.